Vaalley/kohai/training/specifications.md

 ### C. Tagging System

 - Users can add up to 3 descriptive words per media item
-- Word validation system to ensure quality (no duplicates, profanity filter)
+- Word validation system to ensure quality:
+  - Duplicate Prevention: Check for existing identical tags (case-insensitive) submitted by the _same user_ for the _same media item_.
+  - Profanity Filter: Implement filtering using a dedicated external library/package (e.g., a Deno-compatible port or equivalent of `npm:bad-words`).
+This leverages curated lists and handles common variations, reducing manual maintenance.
 - Real-time aggregation of popular tags
 - Visual representation of tag popularity when visiting a media item's page